speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/go/README.md

 * `OrgsListOutsideCollaborators` - List outside collaborators for an organization
 * `OrgsListPendingInvitations` - List pending organization invitations
 * `OrgsListPublicMembers` - List public organization members
+* `OrgsListSecurityManagerTeams` - List security manager teams
-* `OrgsListSamlSsoAuthorizations` - List SAML SSO authorizations for an organization
+* `OrgsListWebhookDeliveries` - List deliveries for an organization webhook
 * `OrgsListWebhooks` - List organization webhooks
 * `OrgsPingWebhook` - Ping an organization webhook
+* `OrgsRedeliverWebhookDelivery` - Redeliver a delivery for an organization webhook
 * `OrgsRemoveMember` - Remove an organization member
 * `OrgsRemoveMembershipForUser` - Remove organization membership for a user
 * `OrgsRemoveOutsideCollaborator` - Remove outside collaborator from an organization
 * `OrgsRemovePublicMembershipForAuthenticatedUser` - Remove public organization membership for the authenticated user
-* `OrgsRemoveSamlSsoAuthorization` - Remove a SAML SSO authorization for an organization
+* `OrgsRemoveSecurityManagerTeam` - Remove a security manager team
 * `OrgsSetMembershipForUser` - Set organization membership for a user
 * `OrgsSetPublicMembershipForAuthenticatedUser` - Set public organization membership for the authenticated user
 * `OrgsUnblockUser` - Unblock a user from an organization